pradeepksharma22/US-housing-company-assignment/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-- This project was based on regulaisatin(ridge and lasso) advance Linear Regression Module for the Executive PG Programme in Machine Learning & AI - IIIT,Bangalore.
+- This project was based on model regularization(using ridge and lasso), an Advance Regression Module for the Executive PG Programme in Machine Learning & AI - IIIT,Bangalore.

 ## Contributors